Warzone2100/warzone2100/doc/PIE.md

 ##### Number of points

 * The first number is the number of points for this polygon.
-Each entry *must* be between 3 and 6 points, however using triangles only is *strongly recommended*.
-At some later point, only triangles will be supported, and other polygons will be tessellated.
+Only triangles are supported, so each entry *must* use 3 points.

 ##### Animation block